10 Animals With Big Feet

 You can’t believe that despite having such large feet, snowshoe hares are incredibly agile creatures.

 They can hop at speeds of up to 27 miles per hour.
-Their legs and feet are also powerful, enabling them to leap as high as ten feet.
+Their powerful legs and feet enable them to leap as high as ten feet.

 Snowshoe hares possess another fascinating adaptation—they change the color of their fur with the seasons.